phunware/maas-location-android-sdk/README.md

 ####PwMockLocationProvider
 The PwMockLocationProvider class allows you to implement a mock provider for testing and validation.
 This is extremely useful for location testing when you are not able to be on location at a venue which was a proper location provider.
 The mock location provider is initialized with configuration object which is populated with JSON data.

-It's important to note that the floorIDMapping property does not need to be specified for the PWMockLocationManager.
-The location floor IDs in the JSON should be equivalent to the building floor IDs.
 ```java
 // Create PwLocationProviderFactory
 PwLocationProviderFactory pwLocationProviderFactory = new PwLocationProviderFactory();